-As at 1 January 2022, the total number of shares of the Company that could be issued upon exercise of all outstanding options granted under the Scheme were 17,392,000 shares, which represented about 3.77% of the total number of issued shares of the Company as at 1 January 2022.
-As at 31 December 2022, the total number of shares of the Company that could be issued upon exercise of all outstanding options granted under the Scheme were 15,892,000 shares, which represented about 3.44% of the total number of issued shares of the Company as at 31 December 2022.
+As at 1 January 2023, the total number of shares of the Company that could be issued upon exercise of all outstanding options granted under the Share Option Scheme were 15,892,000 shares, which represented about 3.44% of the total number of issued shares of the Company as at 1 January 2023.
+As at 31 December 2023, the total number of shares of the Company that could be issued upon exercise of all outstanding options granted under the Share Option Scheme were 15,252,000 shares, which represented about 3.30% of the total number of issued shares of the Company as at 31 December 2023.

-As at the date of this annual report, the total number of shares of the Company that could be issued upon exercise of all outstanding options granted under the Schemes were 15,892,000 shares which represented approximately 3.44% of the total number of issued shares of the Company as at the date of this annual report.
+As at the date of this annual report, the total number of shares of the Company that could be issued upon exercise of all outstanding Options granted under the Share Option Scheme were 15,252,000 shares which represented approximately 3.30% of the total number of issued shares of the Company as at the date of this annual report.

-Movements of the share options under the Schemes for the year ended 31 December 2022 are as follows:
+Movements of the Options under the Share Option Scheme for the year ended 31 December 2023 are as follows:

-Directors No. of options outstanding at the beginning of the year No. of options granted during the year No. of options exercised during the year No. of options cancelled or lapsed during the year No. of options outstanding at the end of the year Date of grant Exercise price Exercise period Liu Jinlan 2,800,000 - - - 2,800,000 30 August 2017 HKD1.77 Note 2 Li Zongzhou 2,000,000 - - - 2,000,000 30 August 2017 HKD1.77 Note 2 Qi Daqing 300,000 - - - 300,000 30 August 2017 HKD1.77 Note 2

-Employees No. of options outstanding at the beginning of the year No. of options granted during the year No. of options exercised during the year No. of options cancelled or lapsed during the year No. of options outstanding at the end of the year Date of grant Exercise price Exercise period in aggregate 800,000 - - (800,000) - 10 September 2014 HKD5.50 Note 1 640,000 - - - 640,000 15 September 2015 HKD2.59 Note 1 10,852,000 - - (700,000) 10,152,000 30 August 2017 HKD1.77 Note 2
+Directors • No. of options granted during the year No. of options exercised during the year No. of options cancelled or lapsed during the year No. of options outstanding at the end of the year Date of grant Exercise price Exercise period Share closing price immediately before the date of grant of Options Weighted average share closing price immediately before the exercise date Liu Jinlan 2,800,000 - - - 2,800,000 30 August 2017 HKD1.77 Note 2 HKD1.75 N/A Li Zongzhou 2,000,000 - - - 2,000,000 30 August 2017 HKD1.77 Note 2 HKD1.75 N/A Liu Zhiyi 300,000 - - 300,000 30 August 2017 HKD1.77 Note 2 HKD1.75 N/A Qi Daqing 300,000 - - 300,000 30 August 2017 HKD1.77 Note 2 HKD1.75 N/A Employees No. of options outstanding at the beginning of the year No. of options granted during the year No. of options exercised during the year No. of options cancelled or lapsed during the year No. of options outstanding at the end of the year Date of grant Exercise price Exercise period Share closing price immediately before the date of grant of Options Weighted average share closing price immediately before the exercise date in aggregate 640,000 - - (640,000) - 15 September 2015 HKD2.59 Note 1 HKD2.55 N/A 9,852,000 - 9,852,000 30 August 2017 HKD1.77 Note 2 HKD1.75 N/A

-- 1. A Post-IPO Options holder may exercise a maximum of 25% of the total number of the Post-IPO Options granted after the lapse of one full year from the date of grant of the Post-IPO Options.
-Subsequently, for every full year of continuous service with the Company, the holder may exercise a maximum of another 25% of the total number of the Post-IPO Options granted, up to eight years from the date of grant. - 2.
-A Post-IPO Options holder may exercise a maximum of 25% of the total number of the Post-IPO Options granted after the lapse of one full year from the date of grant of the Post-IPO Options.
-Subsequently, for every full year of continuous service with the Company, the holder may exercise a maximum of another 25% of the total number of the Post-IPO Options granted, up to eight years from the date of grant.
-The exercise of Post-IPO Options by the holder is also subject to certain conditions, including the individual performance assessment conducted by the Board and the financial performance of the Group.
+- An Options holder may exercise a maximum of 25% of the total number of the Options granted after the lapse of one full year from the date of grant of the Options.
+Subsequently, for every full year of continuous service with the Company, the holder may exercise a maximum of another 25% of the total number of the Options granted, up to eight years from the date of grant. - 2.
+An Options holder may exercise a maximum of 25% of the total number of the Options granted after the lapse of one full year from the date of grant of the Options.
+Subsequently, for every full year of continuous service with the Company, the holder may exercise a maximum of another 25% of the total number of the Options granted, up to eight years from the date of grant.
+The exercise of Options by the holder is also subject to certain conditions, including the individual performance assessment conducted by the Board and the financial performance of the Group.